brianhouse/art_and_code/units/1_coordinates/lecture.md

 Grids on contemporary computers, and numeric encoding in computing general, inherit the rationalizing impulse of Enlightenment thought and modernist aesthetics (and even militaristic histories given the post-WWII [origin of the electronic computer in weapons research](https://en.wikipedia.org/wiki/ENIAC)).

 However, from early on, artists have co-opted those systems for their own expressive purposes.
-An early example is [Lillian Schwartz](https://en.wikipedia.org/wiki/Lillian_Schwartz), one of the first artists to adopt computers as her primary medium.
+An early example is [Lillian Schwartz](https://en.wikipedia.org/wiki/Lillian_Schwartz), one of the first artists to adopt screen-based graphics as her primary medium.
 As an artist-in-residence at [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs), Schwartz created paintings and films that made use of pixels defined by screen coordinates, and she expanded and subverted the possibilities of these early graphics systems.

 <p align="center">
   <img src="context/6_schwartz_2.jpg" width=500 /><br />